FDA Issues Class I Recall For Ethicon’s Circular Surgical Staplers

 KBA is investigating cases involving the failure of these surgical staplers, manufactured by Ethicon and Covidien.
 If you or a loved one suffered injuries during surgery as a result of the failure of a surgical stapler, please contact Derek Braslow at KBA Attorneys in order to have your potential case evaluated.

 The lawyers at KBA have handled defective medical device litigation against Ethicon and Covidien for many years, including transvaginal mesh and hernia mesh.
 KBA has decades of experience litigating defective medical device cases and is here to help.
-Contact KBA Attorneys today at (855)-281-2571 or fill out a quick online form to speak with our legal team.
+Contact KBA Attorneys today.